 (b.
 1978, Wroc³aw)

-Agata Zubel was born in Wroc³aw.
+Agata Zubel was born in Wroc³aw, Poland in 1978.
 She graduated with honors Primus Inter Pares from the Karol Lipinski Academy of Music where she studied composition with Jan Wichrowski and voice with Danuta Paziuk-Zipser.
 In 2004, she received a doctorate in musical arts.
 She also studied in the Netherlands and took numerous courses.
 She is currently teaching at the Academy of Music in Wroc³aw.
 She has received scholarships granted by the Ministry of Culture, the Rockefeller Foundation, Ernst von Siemens Musikstiftung, the Executive Board of the City of Wroc³aw, and the International Foundation for Education.
 She is also a member of the Polish Composers' Union, ZKP.

 As a vocalist she has participated in many prestigious musical events.
 Modern music occupies a special place in her repertoire, and she established the ElettroVoce Duo together with composer and pianist Cezary Duchnowski in 2001.
 She has premiered and recorded numerous works by contemporary composers.
 In the past few years she has performed Chantefleurs et Chantefables by Witold Lutoslawski (Musica Polonica Nova), DW9 by Bernhard Lang (Warsaw Autumn), Luci mie traditrici by Salvatore Sciarrino (Nostalgia Festival), The Star by Zygmunt Krauze (electroacoustic adaptation by C.Duchnowski at the Polish Theater in Wroc³aw) and the title role in Phaedra, an opera by Dobromila Jaskot and Madeline in The Fall of the House of Usher by Ph.Glass(Teatr Wielki - National Polish Opera).
 She also participated in an experimental project of improvisation during the International Courses of Composition in Darmstadt.
 She has performed many concerts abroad: in Italy, Belgium, Switzerland, France, the Netherlands, Austria, Germany, United Kingdom, Ireland, Russia, Ukraine, Lithuania, Latvia, Greece, Denmark, Sweden, Korea, Canada and the United States.
 In 2009 two new CDs were published by CD Accord: Cascando with her own chamber music and Poems with the songs of Copland, Berg and Szymański.